Robert Benjamin Lewis: Personal life

-It is known that members of the Lewis family left Gardiner in 1809, and it is known that Robert Benjamin Lewis lived at times in the cities of Portland, Augusta, and Hallowell, Maine.
+It is known that members of the Lewis family left Gardiner in 1809, and it is known that Robert Benjamin Lewis lived at times in the cities of Augusta, and Hallowell, Maine.
 After some years in school, Lewis appears to have gone to sea, as many did during that time.
 His daughter stated that Lewis served in the War of 1812, probably as a cabin boy on a privateer.
 However, according to newspaper accounts, he expressed a desire to become a missionary to Africa and preach the Gospel to the indigenous people there.
 He may have been helped by the Maine Missionary Society of Hallowell.
 This group of Congregationalist ministers and laypeople had been organized to facilitate the spread of the Gospel by supporting missions and ministers throughout Maine.
 Although information has not yet surfaced to show that Lewis was one of those missionaries, after his death "it was said ... that the Congregational Church in Hallowell had, in consequence of the intelligence he had manifested in youth, obtained for him an education with a view to his becoming a missionary to Africa."
 Nothing yet has been found to show that Lewis was ever licensed as a preacher or ordained as a minister; however, he brought away from his studies a thorough knowledge of the Bible as well as classical history.

 Lewis was married twice: first to Mrs. Wealthia Ann Jones in New York City in late 1828, and secondly, to eighteen-year-old Mary Freeman Huston, the fourth of nine children of an escaped slave from Virginia who became a prosperous farmer in Brunswick, Maine, at the Charles Street Baptist Church in Boston, on March 17, 1835.
 Lewis is known to have had three sons and seven daughters from his second marriage.

 Some scholars have also suggested that Lewis is the father of Edmonia Lewis, a well-known African/Native American sculptor, but their relationship has never been confirmed.